13 Types Of Business Failure With 9 Real-Life Examples

 If you can remember the company Eron, then you probably understand where I am going with this particular one.
 Well, for those of you who don’t know this story, Eron was a company whose name is now synonymous with falsifying profits.

 Eron executives will post misleading profits of millions of dollars and meanwhile, they were in debt and barely floating.
-On the contrary, a source has reported that they had even been looking for iva help in the uk because executives from moorcroft debt recovery company were in pursuit.
+On the contrary, a source has reported that they had even been looking for iva help in the UK because executives from Moorcroft debt recovery companies were in pursuit.

 If Eron succeeded in erecting a facility, they will post the projected income rather than the actual income of that facility.
 The result was a 63 billion dollars debt tied in assets which is one of the largest corporate bankruptcy.

 There are men with supposedly large enterprises that sit in their penthouse offices.
 If care is not taken, bankruptcy will creep in on them because they don’t take their time to find out whether any published money is real or not.